-This is one of those easy and quick to do side dishes or appetizer.
-In fact, roasted brussels sprouts should be on your go to list whenever you’re in a pinch of time and need to do multi-dishes.
+This is one of those easy and quick to do side dishes or appetizers.
+In fact, roasted brussels sprouts should be on your go-to list whenever you’re in a pinch of time and need to do multi-dishes.
 Just set it and forget or roam about for other entries.

-The baking/roasting time is just my estimate, it will be varied depend on your over.
-Generally I would first roast them in high heat to sear the outer leaf (hence making them crispy), then adjust to lower heat to cook through the inside.
-Finally I would crank up the heat to 450 – 500 °F to make them extra crispy.
+The baking/roasting time is just my estimate, it will be varied depending on your over.
+Generally, I would first roast them in high heat to sear the outer leaf (hence making them crispy), then adjust to lower heat to cook through the inside.
+Finally, I would crank up the heat to 450 – 500 °F to make them extra crispy.
 If that is too much of attention to you, just use 400 – 425 °F setting, and you should be done in 15-25 minutes, with no extra caring.